Light Rail Transit - Surrey's Rapid Transit Solution

 The City believes LRT is the right solution because:

 - LRT is more cost-effective than SkyTrain.
-We will be able to build 27km of LRT to connect communities with transit for the same cost as one SkyTrain line from City Centre to Langley Centre.
+We will be able to build 27km of LRT to connect communities with transit for the same cost as 16 km of SkyTrain

 - SkyTrain from Surrey City Centre to Langley is only 5 minutes faster than LRT.
-Travel time for LRT may decrease as more detailed technical work is completed.
+Travel time for LRT may decrease once more detailed technical work is completed.

-- It will promote economic development and create compact, vibrant and transit-friendly communities.
+- LRT will help promote economic development and create compact, vibrant and transit-friendly communities.

 - LRT is at street level, which is more accessible for passengers with wheelchairs, strollers and shopping carts and won’t break up street areas with concrete columns.

-- LRT stations are closer together than SkyTrain and trains can carry more passengers than B-Lines and Bus Rapid Transit (BRT).
+- LRT trains can carry more passengers than B-Lines and Bus Rapid Transit (BRT) and will be able to meet long-term demand.